JoyangAR/Wbot-Manager/README.md

 # Wbot-Manager

-Welcome to Wbot-Manager – the not-so-fancy, but totally gets-the-job-done tool for wrestling with the `bot.config` file of [WBOT](https://github.com/vasani-arpit/WBOT) by the coding sorcery of [vasani-arpit](https://github.com/vasani-arpit).
+Welcome to Wbot-Manager – the not-so-fancy, but totally gets-the-job-done tool for wrestling with the `bot.json` file of [WBOT](https://github.com/vasani-arpit/WBOT) by the coding sorcery of [vasani-arpit](https://github.com/vasani-arpit).

 ![Wbot-Manager](https://github.com/JoyangAR/Wbot-Manager/assets/43119910/f31a3312-e20c-402d-a0e7-f7c33bc4179a)